capistrano/capistrano/documentation/getting-started/preparing-your-application/index.markdown

 handful of typical Rails apps with typical dependencies.

-The Rails application they host, which uses Devise (for authentication) and Cancan (for authorization) along side Twitter Bootstrap for assets has been forked to the Capistrano repository, but you can find the (unchanged) original [here](https://github.com/RailsApps/rails3-bootstrap-devise-cancan).
+The Rails application they host, which uses Devise (for authentication) and Cancan (for authorisation) along side Twitter Bootstrap for assets has been forked to the Capistrano repository, but you can find the (unchanged) original [here](https://github.com/RailsApps/rails3-bootstrap-devise-cancan).